Ellipsis-Labs/solana-verifiable-build/README.md

 79061f569f4b23728b3412153dedf5c5d4109257
 ```

-To manually verify this build, one could run the following from the root of this repository:
+To manually verify this build, one could run the following from the root of this repository. _This command takes a long time because it is building the binary in a Docker container_

 ```
 cd examples/hello_world
-# This command takes a long time because it is building the binary in a Docker container
 verifier-cli build

 ```

+Now we can check the resulting hash from the build.

 ```
 verifier-cli get-executable-hash -f target/deploy/hello_world.so